ericpriceco/ericpriceco.github.io/2014-05-13-jekyll-blog.md

-##  Creating A Blog With Jekyll
+##  Install Jekyll on OSX

-If you're not familiar with Jekyl, it's a parsing engine that static site generator that takes partial html files, text and markdown files and converts them into a working website.
-I'll explain partials and markdown later.
+If you're not familiar with Jekyll, it's a parsing engine that takes partial html files, text and markdown files and converts them into a working website.
 The great thing about Jekyll is you can create a dynamic blog without a database.

-There are a few great things not needing a database.
+A few things come to mind when you no longer need a database.
 No single point of failure, backups are easy and you can host your site almost anywhere.
 I host this site on Github for free and with jekyll built-in to Github, it's a no brainer.

-First things first, we need to install Jekyll on your system.
-I'm going to go through steps to install Jekyll on OSX Mavericks.
+Now let's get started!

 ## Install Xcode